torchnyu/blog/_posts/2020-05-14-do-you-like-it.md

 significantly better than someone who started out with a great foundation but stagnated in their practice.

 This happens all the time in sports.
-Bob beats Alex in a game or a match, and from then on Bob has in his mind that he's better than Alex.
+Bob beats Alex in a match, and from then on Bob has in his mind that he's better than Alex.
 His friends talk about how Alex is so good, so fast, but Bob brushes it off saying "ah whatever, I beat Alex."
 But come rematch time two months later, Bob might be surprised to see himself losing to Alex.
 Turns out, if Alex is spending every day training and conditioning, it doesn't really matter that he lost to Bob two months ago.
 He's moving faster[^1].